youwol/co-lab/assets/doc.tutorials.quick-tour.md

 release.
 </expandable>

+---

 ## Dynamic Resources Linking

 One of the key features provided by the YouWol environment is its ability to dynamically install and link the necessary dependencies for your application.
 These dependencies come in three forms:
-(i) JavaScript or WebAssembly (ESM) packages,
+*  JavaScript or WebAssembly (ESM) packages.
-(ii) Python packages ported by Pyodide to run in the browser, and (iii) backend services running locally on your machine (usually in containers).
+*  Python packages ported by Pyodide to run in the browser.
+*  Backend services running locally on your machine (usually in containers).

 To illustrate this:
+*  Update the code:
+    *  In the <projectNav project="tdse-1d"></projectNav> page's header, click the <i class='fas fa-laptop text-primary'></i> icon to browse your project.
+    *  In the top ribbon bar, click the <i class='fas fa-folder-open text-primary'></i> icon.
+       It opens your platform's files explorer.
-*  Click <button class='btn btn-light btn-sm'>Open your project</button> and copy/paste the content of
-   the `script.js` and `style.css` files found
+    *  Copy/paste the content of the `script.js` and `style.css` files found
      <a target="_blank" href="https://github.com/youwol/co-lab/tree/main/components/tdse-1d/src">here</a>.
-*  On the project page, rerun the `package` and `cdn-local` steps.
+*  Back on <projectNav project="tdse-1d"></projectNav>, re-run the `package` and `cdn-local` steps.
 *  Refresh the tab running your application and return here while the required backend is installing.

 <note level="hint" label="TDSE-1D">
-This application solves the 1D Time-Dependent Schrödinger Equation (TDSE) for a custom potential energy.
+The updated application's code solves the 1D Time-Dependent Schrödinger Equation (TDSE) for a custom potential energy.
-By default, a double well potential is used to demonstrate the tunneling effect.
 As mentioned below, the app requires
 [this backend](https://github.com/youwol/co-lab/tree/main/components/colab-backend-project), which will need to be installed on first use (likely right now).